DIDSR/HTT.home/assets/pages/process-guides/caMicro-ProcessGuide-ROIselection.md

 **Note:** To help resolve issues, please grab the url of the page that shows a problem.
 That will help us to find it quickly and investigate.

 ## Pitfalls

+Part 3 of the [CME course slides](../training-2023/pdfs/cmeCourseSlides-combined-final-20230217.pdf) offers visual examples of each type of pitfall you might find.

 | benign glandular elements	| cross-sectionally cut fibroblasts |
 | adipocytes | low grade and/or degenerate ischemic tumor cells |